CodeReviewDAO/dxd_codereview/Reviews/74  - Developing DLN Social Smart Contract and DeFi Treasury Investment Policy/3 & 4 - POC Implementation & Closed Beta/README.md

 # Unit / Automated Testing

 The was only manual testing as this was a website.
-I am fine to pass this as with the current manually testing scripts as opposed to automated testing since this is a thin UI that talks with unit tested smart contracts.
+The reviewer is fine to pass this with the current manually testing scripts as opposed to automated testing since this is a thin UI that talks with unit tested smart contracts.

 Requirement | Finding
 ------------ | -------------